 With this key in hand, we can now unlock the difficult verses of 2 Peter 2.

 Who are the followers of Balaam?

 Verse 15: They have forsaken the right way, and gone astray, following the way of Balaam who loved the wages of unrighteousness…

-Peter is not describing Christians but people who have known the right way – as Balaam did – and rejected it.
+Peter is not describing Christians but people who have known the way to go – as Balaam did – and rejected it.
 Balaam had a personal encounter with the Lord.
-He heard God speak and he knew his heart.
-But when the money was on the table, Balaam made the wrong choice.
-He opposed what God was doing, just as false teachers do whenever they pervert the gospel.
+He heard God speak, ut when the money was on the table, Balaam made the wrong choice.
+He opposed God just as false teachers do whenever they pervert the gospel.

 Verse 20: For if, after they have escaped the defilements of the world by the knowledge of the Lord and Savior Jesus Christ, they are again entangled in them and are overcome, the last state has become worse for them than the first.

 Balaam initially stood up to the king of Moab, yet he never aligned himself with the Lord.
 Which was strange.
 If the Israelites were as blessed as he said, why not join them?
 Why stay with the cursed king of Moab?